I think you’ll agree with me when I say…

 That said, you shouldn’t be panicking.
 It’s possible for you to secure a portion of your securities with the current lifetime mortgage holdings option, ‘the inheritance protection guarantee.’

 Some equity release providers like Aviva and More2life provide you with this safety feature.
-When you hand pick the fraction of the estate value you wish to safeguard; these schemes allow a fixed quota of the securities value to persist on the eventual sale of the holdings.
-Moreover, if you select a higher percentage of the provision safety guarantee, then you’re more likely to get a reduced maximum loan quantity available from inception.
+When you select the fraction of the estate value you wish to safeguard; these schemes allow for a quota of the securities value to persist on the eventual sale of the holdings.
+Moreover, if you select a higher percentage of the provision safety guarantee, then you’re more likely to get a reduced maximum loan quantity available at inception.

 If that’s what you need, then be sure to talk to your financial adviser.

 3. Limits to the Amount You Can Release